 The recipe has been tweaked over the years and now modern pound cake recipes generally include extra sugar, some flavorings, a little extra liquid and some leavening.

-The amounts of the 4 main elements are:
+The amounts of the 4 main elements in my modern pound cake are:

 - 13 oz cake flour (1 pound minus 3 ounces)